-At December 31, 2011, the Trust's investments in open-ended fixed income mutual funds stated at fair value with weighted average maturities are as follows:
+At December 31, 2012, the Trust's investments in open-ended fixed income mutual funds stated at fair value with weighted average maturities are as follows:

 Fund Name Fair Value Percentage Weighted Average Maturities (Years)

-Dodge & Cox Income \$4,736,847 21.9% 7.0
+Dodge & Cox Income \$5,657,363 23.4% 6.6

-Payden Core Bond Fund 1,318,930 6.1% 6.9
+Payden Core Bond Fund 1,804,995 7.5% 6.8

-PIMCO Total Return Instl 7,170,627 33.2% 8.9
+PIMCO Total Return Instl 8,337,655 34.6% 6.1

 Vanguard Inflation Protected

-Securities Institutional 8,355,327 38.8% 9.4
+Securities Institutional 8,280,741 34.5% 9.3

 100.0%

-The Trust's investments in the Illinois Funds have a weighted-average maturity of less than one year as of December 31, 2011.
+The Trust's net fair value of investments in the Illinois Funds was \$10,095,299 as of December 31, 2012 having a weighted-average maturity of less than one year.

-b.
+c.
 Credit Risk

+Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
+This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
 The Trust's Investment Policy requires a minimum of 85% of the fixed income holdings of an actively managed fixed income mutual fund be of investment grade quality or higher at purchase; rated no lower than "Baa" by Moody's and no lower than "BBB" by Standard and Poor's.
 The Trustee, at its discretion, may impose a higher standard on an individual investment's circumstances or as investment objectives dictate.
 Fixed income purchases shall be limited to obligations issued or guaranteed as to principal and interest by the U.S. Government, Canadian Government, or any agency or instrumentality thereof, or to corporate and municipal issues.